Borderliner/neverever/README.md

 ### Option and OptionAsync

-The `Option<T>` type represents a value that may or may not be present:
+`Option<T>` represents a value that may or may not exist:
 - `Some<T>`: Contains a value of type `T`.
 - `None`: Represents the absence of a value.

-`OptionAsync<T>` extends this for asynchronous values, wrapping a `Promise<Option<T>>`.
-Use these to safely handle nullable or undefined values without explicit null checks.
+`OptionAsync<T>` extends this for asynchronous operations, wrapping a `Promise<Option<T>>`.
+Use these to safely handle nullable or undefined values without explicit checks.

 ### Result and ResultAsync

-The `Result<T, E>` type represents a computation that may succeed or fail:
+`Result<T, E>` represents a computation that may succeed or fail:
 - `Ok<T>`: Contains a successful value of type `T`.
 - `Err<E>`: Contains an error of type `E`.

-`ResultAsync<T, E>` extends this for asynchronous computations, wrapping a `Promise<Result<T, E>>`.
-Use these for robust error handling without try-catch blocks.
+`ResultAsync<T, E>` handles asynchronous computations, wrapping a `Promise<Result<T, E>>`.
+These are ideal for robust error handling without try-catch blocks.

 ### Pipe Utility

 The `pipe` function composes functions in a pipeline, supporting both synchronous and asynchronous operations.
-It’s ideal for chaining transformations with `Option` and `Result` types.
+It’s perfect for chaining transformations with `Option` and `Result` types.

 ## Usage

-Below are detailed examples for each component of `neverever`.
-All examples are written in TypeScript and assume the package is imported as `neverever`.
+Below are detailed examples for each component.
+All examples assume `neverever` is imported.

 ### Option